Keyboard shortcuts

 TRACE tsp: opened wallet wallet

-INFO tsp: added alias example -> did:web:did.teaspoon.world:user:example
+INFO tsp: added alias example -> did:web:did.teaspoon.world:endpoint:example

-INFO tsp: created identity did:web:did.teaspoon.world:user:example
+INFO tsp: created identity did:web:did.teaspoon.world:endpoint:example

 DEBUG tsp: DID server responded with status code 200 OK

-TRACE tsp: published DID document for did:web:did.teaspoon.world:user:example
+TRACE tsp: published DID document for did:web:did.teaspoon.world:endpoint:example

 TRACE tsp: persisted wallet